ironicbadger/pms-wiki/docs/concepts/infraascode.md

 ### Disaster Recovery

 Recovering from a disaster is easier with a text file too.
-A backup can be as simple as copying and pasting a configuration file to a Github repository.
+A backup can be as simple as copying and pasting a configuration file to a GitHub repository.
 How do you backup a GUI?
 Maybe it's possible, maybe not.

 We can extend this philosophy well beyond just the `docker-compose.yaml` file.
 What about file sharing configuration via Samba?
 Users?
 Packages installed?
 Bash aliases?
 Monitoring configurations?
 The list goes on.